 How to tell if you have a gap

 Add up your real need: income replacement for the years your family depends on you, the mortgage, other debts, and goals like education.
 Compare that to your group coverage.
-The difference is your gap, and for most families with dependents, the gap is large.
+The difference is your gap, and for many families with dependents, the gap is large.

 The right way to use work coverage

 Keep the group policy as a supplement, and build your foundation on an individual policy that is sized to your need, portable, and yours to control.
-A coverage review calculates your real number and shows you exactly how much of it your employer coverage actually covers.
+A coverage review calculates your real number and shows you how much of it your employer coverage actually covers.